gstearmit/ATLAS-Personalized-Travel-Assistant/README.md

 we have implemented and evaluated a world-wide travel assistant supporting users for the whole travel duration.

+## ATLAS Overview

 ![alt text](https://github.com/das-fbk/ATLAS-Personalized-Travel-Assistant/blob/master/DEMO_Overview.png)

 ## Dependencies and how to build ATLAS

 ATLAS has been developed in Java, by using Eclipse as development IDE.
 To import and run ATLAS, you need to download Eclipse (we suggest Luna or Neon), install Maven 3.2.x and install Java JDK 1.8.x.

 NB: To use the Telegram chat-bot (which is required to run the demonstrator) you need to have a Telegram account.
 Both the mobile application and the Desktop version of Telegram can be used.

 The project dependencies are inside the lib folder.
 If required, add them to the project Build Path.